robertosfield/FreeFlight/README.md

 # FreeFlight
-Hub for sharing knowledge and developing of light-weight soaring and powered aircraft
+Hub for sharing knowledge and development of light-weight soaring and powered aircraft